glampert/reverse-engineering-darkstone/README.md

 A partial description of the MTF format can be found [here](http://wiki.xentax.com/index.php?title=Darkstone).

-Currently there's full support for decompressing MTF game archives into normal files in the file system.
-No support for rebuilding the archives is implemented, but it shouldn't be very had to do the inverse process and pack files back into an MTF...
+Currently there's full support for decompressing MTF archives into normal files in the file system.
+No support for rebuilding the archives is implemented, but it shouldn't be very hard to do the inverse process and pack files back into an MTF...

 There are two tools in the project: